Find out more here!

 Have you switched from one desiccated thyroid to another?
 Let’s share.

-For others, a switch has not been that smooth.
-One brand seemed to serve them well, while other brands caused them to tank.
+For many, the NDT they have switched to works just as well, as happened to me.
+But for some, a switch has not been smooth.
+One brand seemed to serve them well, while another brand caused them to tank.

 For others, the issues on the new brand could be from a sensitivity to one or more of the fillers.
 You can read about all fillers in each brand here.